EconomyLens.com

 On Monday, Musk’s lawyers are expected to try to convince the jury that Microsoft, by investing in OpenAI in 2019, knew it was helping divert a nonprofit foundation from its original purpose.
 He will rely on recently disclosed Microsoft emails from January 2018 to demonstrate that the tech giant only opened its checkbook once a profit appeared possible.
 In the emails, Nadella consulted his executives about a discount granted to OpenAI to use the computing power of Azure, Microsoft’s cloud-computing platform.

 “Overall I can’t tell what research they are doing and how if shared with us it could help us get ahead,” Nadella wrote.
-“From what Elon is telling everyone… he feels OpenAI is at the verge of some big AGI (artificial general intelligence) breakthroughs.”
+“From what Elon is telling everyone…he feels OpenAI is at the verge of some big AGI (artificial general intelligence) breakthroughs.”
 Skepticism predominated at the time, with Microsoft Chief Technology Officer Kevin Scott fearing OpenAI might “storm off to Amazon in a huff.”

 In the months that followed, cash-strapped OpenAI established a for-profit subsidiary to attract investments, rather than relying solely on donations.
 In 2019, a year and a half after turning its back on the startup, Microsoft finally invested $1 billion.
 It would ultimately inject $13 billion in total, a stake now valued at $228 billion — 17 times the initial investment.

 The trial has already heard gripping testimony.
 Last week, co-founder Greg Brockman — whose stake in OpenAI is valued at $30 billion — came under fire about his 2017 diary entries including one in which he appeared keen on “making money for us.”
 Musk’s lawyers seized on the entries to portray Brockman as a calculating opportunist.
 Brockman also told lawyers that Musk physically threatened him in 2017 after Musk was refused absolute control of OpenAI.
-Musk on Wednesday announced a major partnership with Anthropic, OpenAI’s top rival, to allow it to use the computing capacity at SpaceX’s largest data center.
+Musk on Wednesday announced a major partnership with Anthropic, OpenAI’s top rival, to allow it to use the compute capacity at SpaceX’s largest data center.

 © 2024 AFP